Who are we?

 What distinguishes Northern Goals?

 We have a specific and specialist focus on Northern Israel.
-Our programs and services are adapted to 100 localities of different sizes and sectors.
+Our programs and services are adapted to 100 localities (out of 417 in the north) of different sizes and sectors.

-Northern Goals has expertise in working with the Israeli-Arab sector in the North, which comprises 54% of the region’s population and is made up of several distinct communities.
-Moreover, the same sector makes up over 50% of its workforce.
+Northern Goals has expertise in working with the Israeli-Arab sector, which comprises 54% of the region’s population and is made up of several distinct communities.

 Thanks to our extensive organizational infrastructure, we are able to replicate and expand services quickly and efficiently.
 Today, we are proud to work with 53,000 service-recipients, which is constantly growing.